 With the memories of our wildlife encounters firmly etched in our minds, we cross the border to Zimbabwe this morning and travel the short distance to Victoria Falls.
-Today we visit the spectacular Victoria Falls, also known by the local name of “Mosi-oa Tunya” (the smoke that thunders).
-While much of today is dedicated to viewing the mighty Zambezi River as it drops into the Batoka Gorge below, the bustling adventure town of Victoria Falls also offers a range of optional activities for those wanting a dose of adrenaline in the afternoon.
+The bustling adventure town of Victoria Falls offers a range of optional activities for those wanting a dose of adrenaline and upon arrival you will have the chance to book these various activities.
 For the more relaxed traveller there are craft markets to explore and a delicious high tea is on offer at the Victoria Falls Hotel.
 Tonight we enjoy an optional dinner out, your guide will assist you to decide on the many options available.

 With the many activities on offer in Victoria Falls, today is the perfect day for the adventure that most suits your style.
-Whether rafting the mighty Zambezi River or enjoying a scenic flight over the falls below, this is your day to enjoy the many attractions on offer in Victoria Falls.
+Whether rafting the mighty Zambezi River or enjoying a flight over the falls, this is your day to enjoy the many attractions on offer in Victoria Falls.

 Setting off early from Victoria Falls, we catch a last sighting of the mighty falls before crossing the border into Zambia.
 While we have a long day travelling today, we get our first impressions of the Africa that awaits us.
 Colourful markets, busy villages and rural scenes form the backdrop of our journey to the outskirts of Lusaka.
 We enjoy a prepared meal on arrival as our guides brief us on the days ahead.